dnsimple/dnsimple-support/content/articles/ssl-certificates-email-validation.markdown

 1. When you purchase a certificate, we show you a list of authoritative emails identified by the Certificate Authority for the domain associated with the certificate
 1. You select an email from the list.
 1. The [Certificate Authority](/articles/what-is-certificate-authority/) sends a verification email (also called DCV email) to the recipient with an unique link to approve the certificate and validate your domain ownership.
 1. **You click on the link to validate and approve the certificate**.
-At this point, the certificate authenticity is validated and the authority will generate it.
+At this point, the certificate's authenticity is validated and the authority will generate it.

 ## Email requirements {#requirements}